Do you ever dream of being in the medical field, working alongside providers and helping patients live happier, healthier lives?

-The CHAS MA Apprenticeship Program provides 2000 hours of the job training and covers the program cost for those who wish to become Certified Medical Assistants (CMA).
-The training program takes one full year to complete and apprentices receive college credit.
-Following successful completion of the program, the employee would be required to pass the CCMA exam and would then work for a minimum of two years at CHAS as a CMA.
+The CHAS Health MA Apprenticeship Program provides 2000 hours of the job training and covers the program cost for those who wish to become Certified Medical Assistants (CMA).
+The training program takes one full year to complete, and apprentices receive college credit.
+After successfully completing the program, the employee would be required to pass the CCMA exam and then work for a minimum of two years at CHAS as a CMA.

 This training program will prepare you to take the test to become a Certified Medical Assistant (MA-C).
 It is approved by the State of Washington as an equivalent to an MA-C program at a community or technical college.

 - Is a registered apprenticeship program through the Washington State Department of Labor and Industries.

 - Is governed by an Apprenticeship Committee of 50% employer and 50% MA representatives.

 - The curriculum is approved by the State Board for Community and Technical Colleges.